-(a) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.

-(b) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year

-(c) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-(d) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(e) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-(f) To the best of its knowledge, The Company has not had any transaction with any struck-off companies.

-(g) The Company does not have any charges or satisfaction yet to be registered with the ROC beyond the statutory period as at the year ended 31 March 2022.

-Notes to the financial statements for the year ended 31st March 2022 (All amounts are in INR Lakhs, as otherwise stated)
+- (a) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (b) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (c) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (d) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (e) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (f) To the best of its knowledge, The Company has not had any transaction with any struck-off companies. - (g) The Company does not have any charges or satisfaction yet to be registered with the ROC beyond the statutory period as at the year ended 31 March 2023. - (h) The Company has not granted any loans or advance in the nature of loans to promoters, directors, Key Managerial Personnel and the related parties (as defined under Companies Act, 2013), either severally or jointly with other person. - (i) During the Financial year, the Company has not revalued any of its Property, Plant and Equipment, Right of Use Asset and Intangible Assets - (j) The Company does not have aby investment properties as at 31 March 2023 and 31 March 2022 as defined in Ind AS 40 - (k) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the income tax act, 1961).